-Born in Italy, Gamba studied composition at Milan Conservatoire and philosophy at Milan University.
+Gamba studied composition at the Milan Conservatory and philosophy at Milan University.
 After winning the Rudolf Serkin Prize, he went on to study at the Royal Academy of Music, where he specialized in chamber music and Lieder.
-He made his conducting debut at the Royal Festival Hall in 2009 with the LPO Future Firsts Orchestra and was then invited to work as assistant conductor and répétiteur at the Hamburg State Opera.
+He made his conducting debut at the Royal Festival Hall in 2009 with the London Philharmonic Orchestra's Future Firsts Orchestra and was then invited to work as assistant conductor and répétiteur at the Hamburg State Opera.
 He has performed in festivals and concerts throughout Europe, and won prizes in national and international competitions.

 Active both in the symphonic and operatic repertory, Gamba has conducted orchestras including Nuova Cameristica Italiana, Divertimento Ensemble, Niederbayerische Philharmonie and Sofia Festival Orchestra.

 2013/14 Review: Reflecting on a Season of highlights and artistic dreams realized for Jette Parker Young Artists

 Opera’s next stars will take to the stage on Sunday 20 July for annual JPYA Summer performance.

 The Italian conductor and répétiteur on the ‘Pappano sound’ and why learning music is like using a good olive oil.